person experiencing gaslighting and emotional confusion in dim light

 Repeated exposure to manipulation induces chronic stress, which activates the amygdala (the brain’s fear center) and dulls the prefrontal cortex (logical and decision-making centre).
 This causes a cycle of self-doubt and dependence on the abuser.

-A 2024 Journal of Interpersonal Relations study reported that gaslighting leads to long-term disruptions in identity, decision-making, and emotional regulation, especially among young adults in romantic relationships.
+A study by Bellomare et al., (2024) reported that gaslighting leads to long-term disruptions in identity, decision-making and emotional regulation, especially among young adults in romantic relationships.
 The effects are thus chemically and psychologically real.
+Let’s look at a practical example:

 Common Phrases Gaslighters Use